 In addition, the liver is the only organ that can regenerate — or regrow — itself.
 The human liver has the greatest regenerative capacity of any of the organs in the body.
 As a result, you can donate part of your liver to someone else, and both your liver and the recipient’s liver will grow to near full size again and regain their full function.

 Liver disease will not always cause noticeable effects.
 Call your health care provider if you have any combination of the following symptoms, as they may be indications of a liver problem:

 - Yellowing of the skin or eyes (jaundice).

 - Decrease or loss of appetite.

 - Bruising easily.

 Types of Liver Disease

-As one of the major organs in your body, the liver can be affected by many illnesses and conditions that can harm your overall health if not treated.
+As one of the major organs in your body, many illnesses and conditions can affect your liver and harm your overall health if not treated.
 One of the most common types of liver conditions is cirrhosis, which happens when your liver becomes scarred and cannot work properly.

 Other types of liver disease that can affect normal liver function include: